 Matthew 11:28-30 Come to me all ye that labor and are heavy laden and I will give you rest….

 Matthew 18:14 When Jesus is talking about children, He specifically states that it is not His Father’s will that even one of these should perish.
-Since Jesus was only minimally concerned about the temporal, I believe that it is clear that He is sharing about His and the Father’s hope that every single one of the children on earth will seek Him and find Him.
+Clearly, Jesus is sharing His (and the Father’s) hope that every single one of the children on earth will seek Him and find Him.
 His will is that none perish, yet many do, thereby confirming that we have a will that can reject God.

 Luke 2:9-11 When the angel of the Lord appeared to the shepherds to announce Christ’s birth, he told them that he was bringing tidings of great joy which will be “to all people.”

 John 1:1-18 The gospel of John (along with Romans Chapter 10) is a tour de force against calvinism, tearing it down from every angle.
-This extended passage, which I believe is one of the most important in the entire Bible because it establishes exactly who Jesus Christ was, is and is to come, is an excellent place to start in proving that Jesus came to save everyone who believes.
+This extended passage, which I believe is one of the most important in the entire Bible (because it establishes exactly who Jesus Christ was, is and is to come), is an excellent place to start in proving that Jesus came to save everyone who believes.
 Sadly, most reject his offer of salvation by grace through faith.

 In the opening four verses, the Apostle John states, with great clarity exactly who our savior is, and he makes it abundantly clear that: Jesus “was the light of men.”
 Jesus was not the light of some men.
 He was not the light for certain chosen men.
 He was the light of all men.
 John then goes on to state that John the Baptist came as a witness to Jesus so that through Him all men might believe.(V. 7).
-Again, it was Jesus’ hope that every single person on this earth would believe in God, not just some men, not just certain preselected men, but all men.
-In verse 12, John also specifically said that anyone who receives Jesus, to him he will give the power to become a son of God.
-Clearly, John is emphasizing the fact that there is a strong volitional element to salvation.
+Again, it was Jesus’ hope that every single person on this earth would believe in God…not just some men, not just certain preselected men, but all men.
+In verse 12, John also specifically states that anyone who receives Jesus, to him he will give the power to become a son of God.
+John is emphasizing the fact that there is a strong volitional element to salvation.
 Anyone who receives Jesus Christ can become a child of God.
 John 1:16 goes on to state that we have all received the grace of God.
-Men predesignated for hell, with no chance to choose between Jesus and the god of this world, would not have the opportunity to receive God’s grace, thereby making John and the word liars if calvinism were true.
-I believe the clear, specific words of John the apostle, whom Jesus loved, over any man, no matter their reputation or scholarly record.
+Men predesignated for hell, with no chance to choose between Jesus and the god of this world, would not have the opportunity to receive God’s grace, thereby making John and the scriptures liars.
+I believe the clear, specific words of John the apostle, over any man, no matter their reputation, popularity or academic background.

-John 3:16-21 In this well-known passage, Jesus restates the point made by John in chapter 1 noted above, by stating that anyone who believes in the name of Jesus will not perish but will have everlasting life.
+John 3:16-21 In this well-known passage, Jesus restates the point made by John in chapter 1, by saying that anyone who believes in the name of Jesus will not perish but will have everlasting life.
 Verse 17 goes on to state that God sent Jesus into this world not to condemn it but to save it.
 He did not come to save a few preselected people who were already marked for salvation.
 Why would Jesus come and die a brutal, torturous death to save people who were already saved?
-Why would Jesus and Paul tell us to preach the word of God, to make disciples, and to contend for the faith if it was already predetermined who would and wouldn’t be saved?
+Why would Jesus and Paul tell us to preach the word of God, to make disciples, and to contend for the faith vigorously, if it was already predetermined who would and wouldn’t be saved?
 In the rest of this passage, we learn, from the mouth of Jesus Christ, the author of our salvation, that we all have a choice…darkness or light, good or evil.
-(See also, John 3:36, which is just as strong on this topic.
-It is quoted in the heading).
+(See also, John 3:36, which is just as strong on this topic, and is quoted in the heading of this article).

-John 5:39-40 Jesus tells His fellow Jews that they search the scriptures daily, but do not choose to come to Him, the very one whom the scriptures point to, so that they might have eternal life.
-Jesus is pointing out the fact that having eternal life does not involve academic exercises…but it does involve willingly coming to the one and only savior, Jesus Christ, does…and that is a choice we all have the opportunity to make.
+Jesus tells His fellow Jews that, while they search the scriptures daily, they do not choose to come to Him, the very one to whom the scriptures point.
+Jesus is making it clear that the study of theology doesn’t give anyone eternal life…but willingly coming to the one and only savior, Jesus Christ, does…and that is a choice we all have the opportunity to make.

 John 6:45-47 Jesus again states that everyone who believes in Him will have eternal life, not just a preselected few.

 Acts 7:51 When Steven, “full of faith and power” is explaining the prophesies of Jesus from the Old Testament to the Jewish council, he informs them that, just like their fathers, they resist the Holy Ghost.
 Steven would not need to waste his time preaching this message to the Jews if it were predetermined who would and wouldn’t be saved.
 He also makes it very clear that their forefathers chose to resist the Holy Spirit, which is of course a voluntary act.
-In both Deuteronomy 30:19-20 and Joshua 24:15, God commands His people to choose…this day life or death, blessings or curses…so even in Old Testament days, God gave men the choice as to whether or not they would follow Him.
+In both Deuteronomy 30:19-20 and Joshua 24:15, God commands His people to choose…this day life or death, blessings or curses…thus, even in Old Testament days, God gave men the choice as to whether or not they would follow Him.
 Most of them chose the golden calf, Molech, the queen of heaven or Ashtoreth worship over the Living God, just most people today choose their idols over salvation through the blood of Jesus Christ.
 We all have the ability to resist or accept the unchanging truth of our great God.
 He speaks to our hearts through His eternal word and through the glory and beauty of creation, so that all of us are without excuse.
-See, Psalm 19 and Romans 1:19-20.
+See, Psalm 19:1-4 and Romans 1:19-20.

-*****Acts 17:24-31 In this powerful passage, when Paul is preaching to the philosophers at Athens on Mars Hill, he lays out, in very clear terms, the fact that God, who made everything, created each person at a specific time and in a specific place that “they should seek the Lord and find Him, though He be not far from every one of us.”
+*****Acts 17:24-31 In this powerful passage, where Paul is preaching to the philosophers on Mars Hill in Athens, he lays out, in very clear terms, the fact that God, who made everything, created each person at a specific time and in a specific place that “they should seek the Lord and find Him, though He be not far from every one of us.”
 So even the godless Greek philosophers were placed on earth at a specific time and in a specific place, so that perhaps they too might seek God, find Him an be saved.
-This is true for every person ever created says Paul.
+This is true for every person ever created…says Paul: Acts 17:24-31

 Romans 1:16 This verse is self explanatory.
 The power of the God unto salvation is NOT predestination.
 It is the gospel of Jesus Christ, which ransoms men from the flames of hell: 16 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.”
 The great passage on Grace in Ephesians 2:8-9, also makes it clear that we are saved by “grace through faith,” not by “grace through predestination.”